Advanced Settings

 - if you see guiding run-away in

 declination, check the box and repeat the entire procedure, including calibration.
+You must repeat the procedure, simply checking the box doesn't "fix" anything.

 - 'Enable mount guide output'